How Much Is Netflix Worth?

 Netflix relies on subscribers for the bulk of its income.
 It continues to invest in new content for a U.S. and growing international market.
 It plans on keeping subscribers and attracting new ones with:

 - Expansion into live-action and animated films

-Although Netflix has faced some challenges since its promising past year, it appears viewers are still tuned in.
-Netflix’s 2nd quarter highlights for 2021 include:
+Although Netflix has faced some challenges since its promising past year, its revenue continued to increase in Q3 and it’s expecting its strongest Q4 content offering yet, which bodes well for streaming service.
+Netflix’s third-quarter highlights for 2021 include:

 Asset managers and mutual funds are the company’s top shareholders.
 Here is a closer look at which institutions have the most stake in Netflix shares: